Site Logo

 DuckDB is database for analytical SQL queries - it’s an alternative to SQLite, Polars and Pandas.

-Like SQLite, DuckDB is a single-file database.
-While SQLite are optimized for transactional workloads, DuckDB is specifically designed for analytical queries on structured data.
+DuckDB is a single-file database like SQLite.
+While SQLite is optimized for row based, transactional workloads, DuckDB is specifically designed for column based, analytical queries.

 Let’s create some sample data using both CSV and Parquet formats: